awsdocs/aws-app-mesh-user-guide/doc_source/getting_started.md

 For more information about creating virtual routers with the AWS CLI, see [create\-virtual\-router](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-virtual-router.html) in the *AWS Command Line Interface User Guide*\.

-## Step 4: Create Routes<a name="gs_create_routes"></a>
+## Step 5: Create Routes<a name="gs_create_routes"></a>

-Now that you have created your virtual nodes and virtual routers, create routes for your virtual routers that direct traffic to one or more virtual nodes\.
+Now that you have created your virtual routers, create routes for your virtual routers that direct traffic to one or more virtual nodes\.

 A route is associated with a virtual router, and it is used to match requests for a virtual router and distribute traffic accordingly to its associated virtual nodes\.